The Pearl Harbor survivors association has used the 70th anniversary to announce

 (photo:Matt York/Associated Press)

-when he responded to the attack.
-In two hours, 2,400 people would be killed, 1,200 wounded (a shocking discrepancy between the dead and wounded) 20 ships sunk and 164 planes destroyed.
-Yet the infamy FDR spoke about was not the death toll but the fact the Japanese had lied to the US Government and attacked 30 minutes before they declared war.
+.
+In two hours, 2,400 people were killed, 1,200 wounded (a shocking discrepancy between the dead and wounded), 20 ships sunk and 164 planes destroyed.
+The infamy FDR spoke about was not the death toll but the fact the Japanese had lied to the US Government and attacked 30 minutes before they declared war.
 The cause of Pearl Harbor, as so much of the 20th century’s conflict was oil.
-Expansionist Japan was reliant on US petroleum to fire its economy but knew the time would come when the alarmist Americans would turn off the tap.
+Expansionist Japan was reliant on US petroleum to fire its economy but knew the time would come when America would turn off the tap.
 The US took a dim view of the 1931 Japanese invasion of Manchuria

 where US consul to Nangking John Moore Allison was struck in the face by a Japanese soldier.
 Japan said sorry for both incidents claiming it did not see the American flags on the Panay.
 It did not offer an excuse for Allison but bowed to US demands for an apology.Economic self-interest ensured the US supplied oil

 to Japan until 1941.
 In July that year they finally placed an embargo as did Britain.
 So did the Dutch two months later, breaking a treaty with Japan and ending the supply line of Javanese oil which had supplied 15% of Japanese crude.
 The embargo put a critical constraint on the war in China.
 Japan was the sixth largest importer of oil in the world.
 If Japan wanted to resume bombing Chiang Kai-Shek and Mao Zedong’s armies, it would have to grab oil for itself and the East Indies was the easiest target.